gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/master/lab%201%20-%20Setup/images/bot-emulator-address.png)

 On the Emulator's right pane, you'll notice some information was output to the *Log* section.
 This section will provide you with the call stack and any potential exceptions that might arise within your code.
 Go ahead an click on the *POST* link of one of the entries.
-Above the *Logs*, you can see detailed information about the request (or exception if one occured).
+Above the *Logs*, you can see detailed information about the request (or exception if one occurred).

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/master/lab%201%20-%20Setup/images/bot-emulator-connected.png)